sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/AdditionalNIC_rhel.rst

 The ``server_spec_update.yml`` playbook can be used to do the following tasks:

-    * Configure additional NICs and assign IP rules to those NICs.
+    * Configure additional NICs.
     * Configure OS Kernel command-line parameters on the nodes.
-    * Configure additional NICs on the nodes, assign IP rules to them, and set the necessary OS kernel command-line parameters.
+    * Configure additional NICs on the nodes and set the necessary OS kernel command-line parameters.

 **Prerequisites**